 SECTION CITED FROM: A Guide to Special Sessions & Diversionary Programs in Connecticut, Superior Court Division, State of Connecticut Judicial Branch (2006) (pp. 4-5).
 JPD-CR-137 Rev. 7/06

-If you would like to explore the community court option, you can contact our office.
-We can discuss all of your options and find the best one for you during a free consultation.
-Contact us at 203-925-9200 for more information.
+If you would like to explore the community court option, you can contact an attorney.
+With a lawyer, you can discuss all of your options and find the best one for you.